zowe/docs-site/docs/troubleshoot/app-framework/appserver-error-codes.md

   **Action:**

-  Contact the plugin developer if plugin returns this error
+  Contact the plugin developer if plugin returns this error.